 - Be aware of the age of your roof and think prevention rather than remediation when roof shingles or other materials near the end of their viable lifespan (a general rule of thumb is 15 to 20 years).

 - Be aware that less obvious conditions like ice back-up under roofing materials or ice dams, etc. This can be both a cause of damage and a sign that something in the roof system is not performing adequately.
 Mobile home roof health and safety also rely heavily on good roof maintenance.

 - During periods of heavy weather or after a serious storm, inspect your roof or have a licensed contractor inspect it for you.

 - Make sure shingles and roofing materials are intact and in place and that there is no sag in flat roofs.

-- Any damaged portions of roofing should be repaired right away to prevent the spread of damage and secondary property damage or loss.
+- Any damaged portions of roofing should be repaired right away.
+This will prevent the spread of damage and secondary property damage or loss.

-Although roof care and maintenance can be scary and overwhelming, and admittedly financially overwhelming, regular awareness and attention can prove an invaluable savings.
-You will never regret the time and investment into this most important of mobile home structures, or the peace of mind that comes in knowing you have your head and property protected.
+Although mobile home roof care and maintenance can be scary, and admittedly financially overwhelming, regular awareness and attention can prove an invaluable saving.
+You will never regret the time and investment into this most important of mobile home structures.
+Or the peace of mind that comes in knowing you have your head and property protected.